-- Try arranging your ceremony seating in the round.
+- Try arranging your wedding ceremony seating in the round.
 You will be surprised by how intimate the layout can make the ambience of the vow exchange, as guests will feel closer to you and your beloved, as well as more deeply involved during this special moment.
 One of our recent couples even asked groups of people who have influenced and supported their lives and relationship to rise and be recognized during the service as a special way to honor and include them.

-- Another bride we worked with had each of her brothers walk her down a section of the aisle, leading one to the other until she met her groom.
+- Another bride we worked with had each of her brothers walk her down a section of the ceremony aisle, leading one to the other until she met her groom.
 It was so important to her to have her brothers play a role in the procession, and it was the perfect way to unite them on this special day.

 - Give a nod to your heritage.
 Have a bagpiper play as you proceed down the aisle or have your dad perform your most beloved family song on the piano during the ceremony.
-It’s a way to acknowledge your family roots that will make your nupitals feel special and personal.
+It’s a way to acknowledge your family roots that will make your wedding entertainment feel special and personal.

 - End the night with a personalized note for each attendee.
 It illustrates gratitude, adds a customized touch, and provides a special way to say thank you for being a part of your big day.

-- Bring in local elements to give your family and friends a true taste of the area.
+- Bring in local elements to give your family and friends a true taste of the wedding location.
 It helps to bring the celebration full circle.
 Immerse your guests in the culture, for example, by treating them to a wine tasting and tour at a local vineyard.
 Bottles of wine from the visited property can also be the perfect gift for your guests to take home to remember the festivities.

 Photo by Branco Prata; Planning & Design by Evoke Design & Creative

 - If you love music, incorporate a vinyl record station into the cocktail hour where your guests can select the next song: jukebox style.